marcinjahn/technology-notebook/src/docs/programming/angular/modules.md

 ## Routes

-Our feature modules representing different sections of the app could also handle its routes.
+Our feature modules representing different sections of the app could also handle their routes.
 We could go even further and create separate routes modules per feature.
 Each feature would have such a module with its specific routes.

 Here's an example of such a module: